sarth28/laundry-review-analysis/README.md

 ## 📌 Project Overview

 This project analyzes customer reviews of laundry businesses to extract actionable business insights.
-Using Natural Language Processing (NLP) and topic modeling, the system identifies key service themes and evaluates business performance based on review metrics.
+Using Natural Language Processing (NLP) and topic modeling, the analysis identifies key service themes and evaluates business performance based on review metrics.

 The goal is to help businesses understand customer sentiment and identify areas for improvement.